 How to Write an Apology Letter for Cheating

-If you have cheated and want to apologize properly, then following your face-to-face apology with a handwritten letter that adheres to the seven ways to apologize properly (see above) will not only help show your sincerity but it may also help you express everything you need to say in order to heal and move forward.
+If you have cheated and want to apologize properly, then following your face-to-face apology with a handwritten letter that adheres to the seven ways to apologize properly (see above) will help show your sincerity.
+It may also help you express everything you need to say in order to heal and move forward.
 If you have cheated on your partner but want another go at the relationship, then then you'll need to ask for another chance to make things right.

 Example #1 of a Sincere Apology Letter for Cheating

 Below, you'll find three samples of apology letters for cheating, each written to address different needs and situations.